solidusio/solidus/guides/orders/overview.md

 collects line items, adjustments, payments, addresses, return authorizations, and shipments.

+Whenever information about the order is updated, the `Spree::OrderUpdater` should update the order.
+If your store creates or changes the functionality around the order, you may need to [manually call the order updater][update-orders].

 Orders have the following attributes:

 - `number`: The unique identifier for this order.
 It begins with the letter `R`